rikaitan/rikaitan.github.io/docs/index.md

 ---
 title: Welcome to Rikaitan
-description: Powerful, versatile and efficient pop-up dictionary for language learning.
+description: Powerful and versatile pop-up dictionary for language learning used by 40,000+ language-learners.
 hide:
   - navigation
   - toc